Want to reduce your WordPress website loading time?

 - Use the right image format:

 Using the right image format significantly reduces the size of the image.
 At times, just changing the file format from .png to .jpg has given us 80% reduction in size.
+With WordPress 5.8+, you can use webP images, which is 30% lighter than .jpg format.

 If you have a graphics person in your team, ask them to compress the image using photoshop.
 In our experience, it has been the best way to lower the image size without losing quality.